 Witness Identification: Attorneys identify potential witnesses who can provide testimony or evidence of discriminatory practices.

 Legal Research: Attorneys conduct thorough legal research to understand relevant laws and precedents that apply to the case.

 Expert Testimony: Attorneys can call on experts to provide testimony on industry standards, hiring practices, or the impact of discrimination.

 Legal Documentation: Attorneys draft legal documents, including complaints, responses, and court filings, ensuring compliance with legal procedures.

 Negotiation and Litigation: Attorneys negotiate on behalf of employees and, if necessary, represent them in court to seek remedies

 Choose Levine & Blit – Your Tireless Advocates for Fair Employment Practices

 If you are facing workplace discrimination, unfair hiring practices, wrongful termination, sexual harassment, or seeking justice for any other employment-related issues, Levine & Blit, New York’s leading employment law firm, is here to stand by your side.
 At Levine & Blit, we are dedicated to upholding the principles of fairness, equality, and justice in the workplace.
 Our experienced employment attorneys understand the complexities of employment law and are relentless in their pursuit of securing your rights.

 Don’t let injustice persist in your workplace.
 Take action today and schedule a consultation with Levine & Blit.
 Our dedicated team will listen to your story, assess your situation, and guide you through the legal process with expertise and care.
 We’re here to ensure your voice is heard and your rights are protected.
 We are champions of your cause, and we believe in fighting for the justice you deserve.
-To schedule your free consultation, call us at 646-461-6838, or fill out this online contact form.
+To schedule your Free Case Evaluation, call us at 646-461-6838, or fill out this online contact form.